 As the old saying goes, we are what we eat.
 Our cats are no different.
 However, choosing cat food isn’t always a simple process.
 First, you have to check the ingredient lists, compare prices, and take your cat’s specific needs into account.
 Trying to do this while standing in the cat food aisle of a store can be stressful.
 Even online, all the different brands and flavors can make it challenging to choose a cat food worthy of your feline.

-In this article, we’ll review some of the best cat foods on the market.
+In this article, we will review some of the best cat foods on the market.
 Many of these are suitable for just about any feline, though some are designed specifically with specific problems and needs in mind.

-1. Sheba Perfect Portions Seafood Pate Variety Pack Grain-Free Cat Food – Best Overall
+4. Sheba Perfect Portions Seafood Pate Grain-Free Cat Food

-We highly recommend the Sheba Perfect Portions Seafood Pate Variety Pack Grain-Free Cat Food as your best overall option for most felines.
+We also recommend the Sheba Perfect Portions Seafood Pate Variety Pack Grain-Free Cat Food for most felines.
 This pack of food includes multiple flavors to spice things up and keep your cat’s diet varied.
 All the flavors include chicken as the first ingredient, which is a high-quality option.
 Beyond that, the ingredient begins to differ a little bit.
 For instance, the seafood flavor includes white fish, poultry liver, and chicken broth.
 All of the ingredients are high quality and only meat.
 You’re giving your cat a mix of different meats that has been watered down slightly.

 The trays are pre-portioned, so you don’t have to worry about storing the leftovers for another time.
 Each tray is tiny, so your cat’s diet can be adjusted based on their weight and overall size.
 The trays are pretty easy to open and serve.
 You can even take them on the go easily.